Xomega-Net/Xomega.Docs/docs/tutorial/3-details/7-related-fields.md

 ### Custom Update for the input

-Just like we did before, we are going to add a customer validation message to the `Resources.resx` file in the `AdventureWorks.Services.Entities` project, and then run the custom tool on the nested [`Messages.tt`](../../framework/services/errors#message-constants-generator) to generate message constants.
+Just like we did before, we are going to add a validation message for the customer to the `Resources.resx` file in the `AdventureWorks.Services.Entities` project, and then run the custom tool on the nested [`Messages.tt`](../../framework/services/errors#message-constants-generator) to generate message constants.

 |Name|Value|Comment|
 |-|-|-|
 |CustomerRequired|Customer information is required for order {0}.|{0}=Order ID|

-Next, we will add `UpdateCustomer` method to the extended `SalesOrderService` service, in order to update customer and address objects on the `SalesOrder` object from the provided `CustomerUpdate` structure, as follows.
+Next, we will add `UpdateCustomer` method to the extended `SalesOrderService` service, to update the customer and address objects on the `SalesOrder` object from the provided `CustomerUpdate` structure, as follows.

 ```cs title="SalesOrderServiceExtended.cs"
 public partial class SalesOrderService